Extracurricular activities, extra

 academic scholarships for students who are star performers in music

-it is really costing you per year.
+out what it is really costing you per year.

 While it can be exciting to get involved in

 extracurricular activities, watch out for activity overload: you'll